urbanjost/M_intrinsics/docs/intrinsics.md

  > 13   175792128 -2147483648   13060694016.
 F wrong j and k and w
  > 14  1054752768 -2147483648   78364164096.
 F wrong j and k and w
  > STOP <ERROR>checkprod(3f):8*400000000=3200000000>2147483647

+### **Trivia**

+The Fortran standard does not specify what the largest value can be in a "Ew.d" edit descriptor, so "E330.320" will likely generate a value that fills all the positions without an error, or maybe cap it at some number of digits even though the vast majority will not be significant.

+But perhaps the bigger surprise is the same insignificant digits will likely be generated across platforms.

+Unless the platform chooses to pad with zeros it is likely a platform generates the number shown above, not random digits once it gets past the few significant digits.

+Most compilers print identical digits because IEEE 754 double precision defines an exact binary bit pattern for "HUGE(0.D0)", and runtime libraries use standard, deterministic conversion algorithms to translate those exact bits into decimal text.
+Trailing digits beyond the 17th significant figure are purely algorithmic padding or repeating representations.

+#### IEEE 754 Binary Representation

+  + The value "HUGE(0.D0)" in Fortran represents the maximum positive finite double-precision number (1.7976931348623157 × 10\*\*308).
+  + Internally, this is stored as a fixed 64-bit binary floating-point number with a 53-bit significand (mantissa) and an 11-bit exponent.
+  + Because the underlying binary value is identical across all conforming hardware and compilers, the exact mathematical value being converted is always the same.

+#### Decimal Conversion and Padding

+  + A standard double-precision number only contains about 15 to 17 significant decimal digits of true numerical precision.
+  + When you request 320 digits of precision using "E330.320", the runtime formatting library runs out of real bits from the binary number very quickly.
+  + To fulfill the large requested width, the compiler's runtime library either pads the remaining lower-order digits with deterministic zeros, or it mathematically exposes the repeating/terminating behavior of the binary-to-decimal floating-point conversion routine (such as Grisu or Ryu algorithms).
+Because different modern compilers often link against similar standard math/io library implementations or follow the exact same IEEE decimal formatting specifications, the extended trailing digits match precisely.
 ```
 ### **Standard**